There are many common misconceptions about Andorra, the tiny country, landlocked between France and Spain in the Pyrenees mountains.

 Countries that are officially considered tax havens are listed on what is known as the Financial Action Task Force (FATF) blacklist.

 The FATF publicly identifies countries with weak anti-money laundering and counter-terrorist financing regimes.

 The OECD has its list of “unco-operative tax havens“.

 The EU also has a list of “non-cooperative tax jurisdictions“.

-The irony of these lists is, if the same criteria were used on many member countries, often many would be blacklisted themselves.
+The irony of these lists is, if the same criteria were used on many member countries, often.

-Regardless, at time of writing, Andorra is not listed (as a tax haven) on these blacklists.
+Regardless, Andorra is not listed (as a tax haven) on these blacklists.